nomis/ggroohauga-pcb/README.rst

 Console PCB
 ~~~~~~~~~~~

-Connect to a console on its own.
+Connect to a console on its own to control the console and access the Aux Input
+and Headphones audio through `3.5mm TRS sockets <https://en.wikipedia.org/wiki/Phone_connector_(audio)>`_.

 .. image:: render/ggroohauga-console-pcb.svg
    :alt: Front and back of console PCB